-With more than 35,000 employees worldwide, including an international workforce of approximately 14,000, Cigna created and supported a healthy culture through our enterprise wellness strategy, Healthy Life.
+With more than 41,000 employees worldwide, Cigna supports a healthy culture through our enterprise wellness strategy, Healthy Life.
 The result is a more productive, resilient workforce.
 Healthy Life is one of the components of our overarching Total Rewards program, which covers a vast portfolio of benefits and services offered to Cigna employees globally.

 Cigna Awarded 2013 Communicator Award